 - stand in front of seated patient

-- little fingers of both hands placed under chin which is slowly lifted
+- little fingers of both hands placed under chin (mental process) which is slowly lifted

 One of my registrars discovered that her hands were too small to allow her little fingers to lift the chin, easily solved by me doing that part for her, lifting the chin with my index finger.
 If you discover that issue while positioning your patient, grab an assistant.

 For patients with jaws that dislocate on excessive mouth opening I always tell them how to yawn.
 Yawning is a fascinating phenomenon with the urge to yawn triggered by seeing other humans do so or even reading about it (you probably feel like yawning just reading this).
 The urge to yawn especially when tired is strong and saying "don't yawn" is not realistic but if it may result in a dislocation then there is a problem.
 Keeping the tongue connected to the roof of the mouth while yawning allows the yawn to occur (scratching that neurological itch) but keeps the mouth at a safe level of closure, stopping the precarious anterior movement of the condylar head.
 Try a yawn now, you know you want to.

 A couple of years ago I was at the ACEM conference in Queenstown, New Zealand and was introduced to a guy called Rich who used my shoulder technique (badly as the photo proves!)
 When I told him I also used a jaw technique he made me promise to put it online so this one's for you, Rich.
 We were in an ice bar at the time and bring to explain where your thumbs go while wearing massive gloves and drinking cocktails is not easy.
 You can check out Rich at @airwaycam or better still, get onto one of his great airway courses.